mike548141/ec2_builder/README.md

 # ec2_builder
 Scripts to build EC2 instances

-# ACM
-Swap from Let's Encrypt to AWS ACM for public certs.
-Removes the external dependency Keep the Lets Encrypt code for future use

 # SES
-Setup AWS SES for email from the web server.
+Setup AWS SES for email from the web server..
 Could also use this for things like the printer, the NAS etc...

-Server Name:
+Server Name:    email-smtp.us-east-1.amazonaws.com
-email-smtp.us-east-1.amazonaws.com
 Port:    25, 465 or 587
 Use Transport Layer Security (TLS):    Yes
 Authentication:    Your SMTP credentials.
-See below for more information. ses-smtp-user.20210215-013032
-SMTP Username:
-AKIA54JEHKOIT77VIJEZ
-SMTP Password:
-BOxvx0SXBldW0Ff4JQ3I5aR55uOaDQl1M2FkldQYyTwX
+Keepass URI: {REF:T@I:629FB137-197C-4C33-9F1B-6E0FCF6339A8}

 # fpm-php service
 13/2/2021